Cookie Consent by Free Privacy Policy Generator website

 Under 19 years of age

 There is no automatic entitlement to free or subsidised home to school or college transport once a student is over 16 and beyond statutory school age.
-Young people must be in education, employment or training until their eighteenth birthday, which could involve:
+Young people are now required to be in education, employment or training until their eighteenth birthday, which could involve:

 • mixing full time work with study